-On April 30 2019, Facebook will remove the all-important Relevance Score from its advertising platform.
+On April 30 2019, Facebook removed the all-important Relevance Score from its advertising platform.

 Should we all freak out!?